elastic/kibana/src/core/server/server.api.md

 // @public
 export type IsAuthenticated = (request: KibanaRequest | LegacyRequest) => boolean;

-// Warning: (ae-incompatible-release-tags) The symbol "ISavedObjectsRepository" is marked as @public, but its signature references "SavedObjectsRepository" which is marked as @internal
-//
 // @public
 export type ISavedObjectsRepository = Pick<SavedObjectsRepository, keyof SavedObjectsRepository>;